What is the difference between an authority site versus a pure seo approach for marketing?

 Compare this to an Authority site.

-The second big issue is with the focus on traffic.
+Niche websites and affiliates focus on traffic.
 Traffic at any cost.
 It is what I describe as “hits thinking”.
-Got to get those hits up.
-No, wrong!
+Got to get those numbers up, those are rookie numbers.

-A healthy business doesn’t just attract people through the door, you have to think longer term.
-As well as selling now, what are you doing about life time value?
+A healthy, substantial business doesn’t just attract a revolving door of people, you can think longer term.
+As well as selling what you have right now, what are you doing about customer lifetime value?

-Where those traditional affiliate sites go wrong is they have a cycle of constantly trying to create new customers, while abandoning their old ones.
-You need to have a strategy for keeping your visitors, to create loyalty.
+Instead have a strategy for keeping your visitors engaged, to cultivate loyalty.
 An authority blog is a natural solution to that.

 Look at the Diagram Again

 If you take another look at the diagram you will see on the left the Authority north sea oil platform, and on the right the good ship “Paris Lohan”.
-Further to the right a huge wave about to come crashing down.
+Further to the right, a huge wave is about to come crashing down.

-North sea oil platforms are structures built to withstand waves 50-80″ in height.
-They can face the worst the environment can throw.
-Authorities are the same when faced with search shifts, competition, economy and other harsh market factors.
-Unfortunately the little ship looks likely to sink at the first big splash.
+North Sea oil platforms are structures built to withstand waves 50-80 feet in height.
+They need to withstand the worst that environment can throw at them.
+Authorities are the same when faced with search engine algorithm shifts, increased competition, struggling economies, and other harsh market factors.

 What do you think?

 Agree?
 Disagree?
-How would you explain it?
-Let me know in the comments …
+How would you explain it better?
+Let me know …